No Thank You

 I don’t want to be 50 years old.
 I’d been flippantly referring to myself as 50 all last year, lulled into complacency by the secret nugget that I was still “in my 40s.”
 Turning 50 feels unfair; traitorous, even.
 Like, in no way did I agree to this.
 I want to speak to a manager.

 50 Cent is the first thing I think of when I hear “50.”
 He’s still my husband’s ring tone.
 See?
 We are hip, dammit.
 Old people don’t immediately think of rappers!
-You may not find me in Da Club, but bottle full of Bub?
-Check.
+You may not find me in “Da Club,” but with a bottle full of Bub (Veuve, thank you very much) – Abso-fucking-lutely.

 “Hey Shorty!
 It’s your Birthday!
 We gon’ party like it’s your Birthday.
 We gon’ sip Bacardi like it’s your Birthday.
 And you know we don’t give a fuck it’s not your Birthday.”

 I always assumed that, by 50, I would have old hands.
 I dread the day I look down and see old hands.
 It is inevitable.
 The women in my family show their age through their hands; gnarled, swollen knuckles with paper thin skin over blue veins.
-Yellowed nails that are weirdly shaped, neither squared off nor rounded.
+Yellowing nails that are weirdly shaped, neither squared off nor rounded.
 To me, they evoke witches’ claws.
 More than anything, I am relieved that my hands aren’t showing my age, yet.

 50th celebrations unnerve me this year.
 Turns out, I was born the same year as the original Walt Disney World theme park in Orlando.
 Also, NASDAQ, AmTrak, FedEx and NPR Radio.
 These things have always existed.
 We cannot be the same age.

 Jim Morrison died 50 years ago at age 28.
 Tupac Shakur was born 50 years ago and died 25 years ago at age 25.
 I look up famous musicians born the year Tupac died.
-They are mostly YouTube stars.
+They are mostly YouTube or reality TV stars.
 That tracks.
 They seem so much younger.
 I wonder if it is because I’m old or because people ARE younger at 25.

 At 50, I have a 5th grader.
 He is the youngest of three boys.
 I am an active volunteer for the grade school PTO, the middle school fundraiser and the high school baseball team.
 We just bought the 16-year-old a car.
 I feel a niggle of panic at the base of my skull every time he arrives home even minutes later than he said he would.
 If I have to prepare for grandchildren, things will not have gone to plan.

 50 years ago, the pocket calculator and the Floppy Disk were introduced.
 My kids know the Floppy Disk as the “Save” Icon.
 The calculator is now on their phones.
-I hear echoes of my 10th grade math teacher’s lecture that we had to be able to solve for “X” because we wouldn’t always be walking around with a calculator in our pockets.
+I hear echoes of my 10th grade math teacher’s smug lecture that we had to be able to solve for “X” because we wouldn’t always be walking around with a calculator in our pockets.
 HA!

 At 50, there are many paths I chose not to take that are now closed to me.
 I never studied abroad.
 I never moved for my job or on a lark.
 I never had a one-night stand.
 I never tried any hard drugs.
 I did not pursue the career I really wanted.
 I did not kiss a girl when the opportunity presented itself.
 I did not take the path less traveled.
 I have many regrets as I stare at the faded markings of these possible detours in my rearview mirror.

-At 50, I am more than slightly panicked that my “to be read” and “to be seen” lists are still so extensive.
+I am more than slightly panicked that my “to be read” and “to be seen” lists are still so extensive.
 I am great at making lists.
 I am not great at completing lists.
 I will add “work on that” to my current list.

 “50 Things to Do/Have Before You’re 50” articles are not something I should have looked up 5 days before I turned 50.
 They sent me into a death spiral of despair and disgust, anger and depression.
 I do not have a skin care regime, a perfectly tailored bra and pencil skirt or a surefire recipe to share.
 I do have a favorite vibrator.